aosborne17/Multi-Vagrant-Machine-With-MongoDB/README.md

+# Variable Persistence

 ## Different Types Of Variables

 There are two types of variables
-- Environment variables ---> Use these inside an environment, for example a virtual machine
+- Environment variables
 - Normal variables